 If there are pre-existing Human Resource Management practices that work particularly well within the Vietnamese context, there is an opportunity to thoroughly examine these practices and determine what works well within that context.
 With the opening of the Vietnamese economy to foreign investment there may be a limited window of opportunity to study and explore Vietnamese Human Resource Management, to define the endogenous practices and to document the success of these practices before they are, in effect, inundated by the Human Resource Management practices of the West and other more developed Asian nations such as Singapore and Japan.

-There is a genuine and documented risk that education practices are in place that encourage, possibly inadvertently, the wholesale adoption of western Human Resource Management practices in emerging economies of Asia.
+There is a genuine and documented risk that education practices are in place that encourages, possibly inadvertently, the wholesale adoption of western Human Resource Management practices in emerging economies of Asia.
 Asian management scholars, notably from China, receive training in western Human Resource Management practices and are strongly encouraged to adopt these within their organisations.
 There is also encouragement for these scholars to publish in the top Western Human Resource Management journals (Tsui 2004).

 The establishment of research and educational capacity in Vietnamese Human Resource Management training organisations, such as universities, would advance Asian management research.
 This would allow “scholars to shift their emphasis from theory application to developing new theories, and from benchmarking against Anglo-American models to comparative research within the region” (Meyer 2006: 120).